pingcap/docs/tidb-cloud/serverless-external-storage.md

    ![sas-create](/media/tidb-cloud/serverless-external-storage/azure-sas-create.png)

-4. Click the **Generate SAS and connection string** button to generate the SAS token.
+4. Click **Generate SAS and connection string** to generate the SAS token.
 You will specify this token when you create an external stage.